HiTECNOLOGYs/cl-charms/README.md

 Introduction
 ============

-cl-charms provides CFFI bindings to libcurses for most Common Lisp implementations.
+`cl-charms` is an interface to `libcurses` in Common Lisp.
+It provides both a raw, low-level interface to `libcurses` via CFFI, and a more higher-level lispier interface.

-It is intended to succeed cl-ncurses, which used the less portable UFFI instead of CFFI for foreign bindings.

-Indeed, cl-charms includes portions of code from cl-ncurses, and is largely a direct translation of the latter's UFFI definitions to CFFI.
+It is intended to succeed `cl-ncurses`, which used the less portable UFFI instead of CFFI for foreign bindings.
+Indeed, cl-charms includes portions of code from `cl-ncurses`, and is largely a direct translation of the latter's UFFI definitions to CFFI.

-Currently, it is probably feature-equivalent to cl-ncurses and compatible with client code.
-In the future, cl-charms may break compatibility with cl-ncurses and may provide additional functionality.
+Currently, the low-level interface (the package `charms/ll`) is probably feature-equivalent to `cl-ncurses` and compatible with client code.
+In the future, however, `cl-charms` may break compatibility with `cl-ncurses`.

-cl-charms has been developed by it's original author, Abhishek Reddy (abhishek@abhishek.geek.nz), since beginning of October 2010 for quite some time, then abandoned for unknown reason.
+`cl-charms` has been developed by it's original author, Abhishek Reddy (abhishek@abhishek.geek.nz), since beginning of October 2010 for quite some time, then abandoned for unknown reason.
 After that, in 2014, Mark Fedurin (hitecnologys@gmail.com) took responsibility for keeping the library in working state.
+Robert Smith (quad@symbo1ics.com) began to fix up the CFFI bindings and provide a friendlier interface.

-It is released under an MIT-style license.
-See the file COPYING for details.
+The software is released under an MIT-style license.
+See the file `COPYING` for details.

 >    The imitator dooms himself to hopeless mediocrity.
 The
 >    inventor did it because it was natural to him, and so in him